-Every 3-years Naturally Superior Adventures hosts a suite of outdoor based First Aid courses designed for recreational outdoor enthusiasts, club leaders, workers in wilderness areas, including fly-in camps, line workers, park maintenance staff, forestry workers, prospectors and the professional outdoor adventure guide.
+Every three years Naturally Superior Adventures hosts a suite of outdoor based First Aid courses designed for recreational outdoor enthusiasts, club leaders, workers in wilderness areas, including fly-in camps, line workers, park maintenance staff, forestry workers, prospectors and the professional outdoor adventure guide.
 These courses are based on the principals of wilderness care and first aid and a practical, hands-on approach to training using assessment scenarios and patient simulation.

 Our approach is Learn + Practice + Repetition = Appropriate First Aid Response.
-These courses are delivered by either Wilderness Medical Associates (wma.ca) or The Canadian Wilderness Medical Training (cwmt.ca) and are based on competency guidelines developed by the Wilderness Medical Society; this program identifies a selection of skill sets that define the first responder standard.
+These courses are delivered by either Wilderness Medical Associates or The Canadian Wilderness Medical Training and are based on competency guidelines developed by the Wilderness Medical Society; this program identifies a selection of skill sets that define the first responder standard.
 CWMT is a registered education centre for the Emergency Care and Safety Institute, which in turn is endorsed by the American Academy of Emergency Physicians and the American Academy of Orthopaedic Surgeons.

-This 16-hr course concentrates on the basics of packaging and transporting patients and managing life and limb threats in remote environments.
+This 16 hour course concentrates on the basics of packaging and transporting patients and managing life and limb threats in remote environments.

-This 32-40 hr course upgrades an individual with AWFA to WFR.
-The course must be taken within three years of receiving the AWFA certification.
+This 32-40 hour course upgrades an individual with Advanced Wilderness First Aid to Wilderness First Responder.
+The course must be taken within three years of receiving the Advanced Wilderness First Aid certification.

 This is a 72-80 hour course that covers and expands the principals and practices of the first two levels.
 It introduces many of the common medical problems that you may encounter in a wilderness environment.
 It is a course designed to give you the tools to make effective evacuation decisions and to more effectively deal with long-term care and infection prevention.